By Andrew Liszewski

 While reports of the death of eReaders, at least those that rely on e-ink display technology, have been greatly exaggerated.
 There was a time when it seemed like more capable tablets, such as Apple’s iPad, would be their demise.
 Their large, color LCD displays made viewing publications like magazines and newspapers far more enjoyable than on black and white e-ink displays.
 And the ability to instantly zoom, pan and flip pages with a simple touch made using a control pad, or physical buttons, seem downright antiquated.

-In fact I’ve made mention of it in past reviews, but every time I introduce someone to an eReader their first instinct is to touch, tap and prod the screen to get it to do something.
+In fact I’ve made mention of it in the latest technology reviews, but every time I introduce someone to an eReader their first instinct is to touch, tap and prod the screen to get it to do something.
 And I always have to redirect them to a button and explain that the electronic ink technology used makes it very difficult to integrate touch sensing functionality.
 But all that has now changed.
 Thanks to Neonode’s zForce technology, eReader’s like Kobo’s new Touch Edition have finally gained touch screen functionality.
 Without affecting the contrast or legibility of their displays.

 And let’s face it.
 We’ve all had plenty of quality time with Apple’s iPad by now, and have discovered that even the 2nd generation of its hardware is not exactly the lightest and most ideal solution for reading ebooks.
 Nor are any of its competitors.
 So as a result, eReaders have been making a well-deserved comeback I feel.
 And we recently had the chance to try out the aforementioned latest and greatest offering from Kobo, their new Touch Edition, and walked away extremely happy with how far the technology, and eReaders in general, have come.
 More after the jump.